ariessa/stockbroker_cli/README.md

 ## Solution - Stockbroker CLI

 The Stockbroker CLI is a lightweight, Bash-based command-line tool for managing stock trade orders.
 It allows stockbrokers to record and update trades in a structured trade book, either interactively or in batch mode.
-Each trade includes the action (buy or sell), stock code, price, and volume.
+Each trade includes the trade type (buy or sell), stock code, price, and volume.

 The CLI tool ensures data integrity by validating stock codes against a known list and persistently storing trades.
 It's ideal for tracking and aggregating trading activity in a simplified, scriptable format.